NI240SX/UCGT/README - Geometry Editor.md

 # UCGT Geometry Editor
+## Introduction
+UCGT Geometry Editor is a model compiling and decompiling tool.
+It supports the following:

+- Car models, including racers, traffic, cops, wheels, generic parts: UC PC/X360 from/to Z3D and OBJ
+- World models, including props, buildings, streamed chops: UC PC from/to Z3D (full support) and OBJ (partial support due to OBJ file format limits)
+- NIS models, including perps, cars: UC PC from/to Z3D and OBJ (partial support)

 ## Command-line version usage
 ### Basics
 The program runs in a loop, in which you can directly type commands.
 A reminder of the possible commands is displayed when opening the tool and can be brought back with the `help` or `?` command.
 The tool tries to parse what you type as a command, and displays an error if it isn't recognized or written properly.
 The loop will continue indefinitely until you type `exit`, which closes the editor (and the command prompt window, if you ran it from a batch file).

 The supported commands are the following :
-- `compile <OBJ/Z3D source> <BIN output>` - compile a 3D model and its corresponding config to a BIN file containing a single geometry
+- `compile <OBJ/Z3D/folder> <BIN output>` - compile a single 3D model or a folder and its/their corresponding config(s) to a BIN file containing one geometry per 3D model.
-- `decompile <BIN source> <OBJ/Z3D output>` - extract a BIN file containing a single geometry to a 3D model and a configuration file
+- `decompile <BIN source> [OBJ/Z3D output]` - extract a BIN file containing a single geometry to a 3D model and a configuration file.
+- `compress <BIN file>` - compress an existing geometry file by parts using RefPack Maximum.
+- `decompress <BIN file>` - decompress an existing geometry file.
+Useful for advanced hex editing and debugging.
 - `dump <source> <destination folder> [file type] [filter]` - extract all geometries contained into the source BIN/BUN file to the output folder.
-File type is whether to export OBJ or Z3D, if left blank both will be exported, and filter will allow to export only matching blocks and names (X0, Road, Chop, XBu, etc)
+File type is whether to export OBJ or Z3D, if left blank both will be exported, and filter will allow to export only matching blocks and names (X0, Road, Chop, XBu, etc).
 - `replace <source folder> <destination> [blocks definitions]` - compile and replace all geometries in the destination with 3D models from the source folder.
 If needed, it can also update blocks definitions offsets (eg edit the map without unpacking), in that case, [blocks definitions] will be the path to the L8R_MW2.BUN file
 - `convert <TXT CTK config> [INI UCGT config]` - convert a CTK .txt config to an UCGT .ini config
 - `script <file>` - load a script containing multiple of these commands